My Researchfish submission

 The NIHR will only publish information which is attributed to NIHR research projects, programmes or fellowships and for which the submission process has been completed.
 Researchers and trainees are advised to not disclose data that conflict with agreements they may have with third parties, is sensitive, or is considered confidential.

-The NIHR Managing Centres use Researchfish data to inform the development of impact case studies and to respond to queries and requests for information from the Department of Health.
+The NIHR Managing Centres use Researchfish data to inform the development of impact case studies and to respond to queries and requests for information from the Department of Health and Social Care.
 We have undertaken detailed analysis of the responses to the 2016 and 2017 NIHR questions relating to the benefits of involving patients and the public in research.
 This analysis has informed the development of a cross-funder PPI question set that is being used from November 2017.

 The NIHR will contact researchers and trainees annually during the award and for at least five years afterwards.
 You should be aware that we have a clear sanctions policy for researchers who fail to provide an annual Researchfish submission in accordance with their contractual requirements: